OzzyMalv/interview_questions_for_company/README.md

 * Product/Several projects?
 * How old is the project?
 * What is the common type of the tasks on project (bug fixing, features)?
-* What are the skills and experiences you’re looking for in an ideal candidate?
 * Can you show me examples of projects I’d be working on?

 ## About the Role and Team